jzacsh/vcsq/README.md

     - [x] run `cargo doc` (in second tty) and ensure it runs on gitlab ci (use `--no-deps --all-features` for that)
   - [x] get to clippy:pedantic level:
-    - [ ] merge the two folders lib/ and vcst/ into root (so we can have one crate when published).
     - [x] address clippy::pedantic output `cargo clippy --all -- -W clippy::pedantic`
       - [x] in `vcst/` dir